Genivia/ugrep/README.md

     ugrep --color -UX '\x00+' myfile

-Same, but hexdump the entire file as context with `-y` (but this line-based option does not permit matching patterns with newlines):
+Same, but hexdump the entire file as context with `-y` (note that this line-based option does not permit matching patterns with newlines):

     ugrep --color -UX -y '\x00+' myfile

+Same, compacted to 32 bytes per line without the character column:

+    ugrep --color -U --hexdump=4bc -y '\x00+' myfile

 To match the binary pattern `A3..A3.` (hex) in a binary file without Unicode pattern matching (which would otherwise match `\xaf` as a Unicode